Barryoyoo/fix-this-fast/README.md

 - 🔄 Fork this repository (recommended for teams)
 - 💻 Clone your fork to your laptop
-- 🎨 Choose your preferred programming language (Python, Java, JavaScript, or C#)
+- 🎨 Choose your preferred programming language (Python, or JavaScript)
 - 🐛 Find and fix bugs in the code
 - ✅ Run the corrected program successfully
 - 📦 Make a commit with your fix